Websail-NU/seqmodel/README.md

 ## TODO

 ### Model
+- [ ] Use sequence weight when computing loss
-- [ ] Make it possible to share variables between 2 different model
+- [ ] Make it possible to share variables between 2 different models
-- [ ] Replace highway-like update with GRU-like update in definition model (to replicate original paper)
-- [ ] Refactor dropout (replace static values of `keep_prob` with placeholders).
 - [ ] Use tensorflow's dynamic_decode
 - [ ] Pass `reuse` when building graph (not create an object)
-- [x] Create model with logit output and MSE loss
-- [x] Create an actual model object that has a well defined API for creation (graph nodes)
-- [x] Placeholders should be in a tuple corresponding to BatchIterator
-- [x] Fetch functions will not take any argument
-- [x] Feed dictionary functions will take data and state (need to decide on the format)
-  - [x] data is in a tuple that corresponds to the graph nodes
-  - [x] state is whatever the model needed for itself (possibly a tuple or bunch)
-- [x] Update Definition Model for the executable model interfaces
+- [ ] Refactor dropout (replace static values of `keep_prob` with placeholders).
+- [ ] Replace highway-like update with GRU-like update in definition model (to replicate original paper)

 ### Agent
+- [ ] Rollout more than a batch before updating policy and value networks
 - [ ] Bootstrap last state if not terminal
-- [x] Add critic to policy gradient agent
-- [x] Update basic agent to use the executable model interfaces
-- [x] Simplify sampling code, use environment interfaces
-- [x] Write Policy gradient agent

 ### Data
+- [ ] Polysemous words should get lower weight during the training (sequence weight)
-- [ ] Good English reward function
+- [ ] New reward functions
-- [x] BLEU score reward function
-- [x] Creating BatchIterator every time is a pain.
-We should have a function that creates the same iterator
-  with new data.
-- [x] Data in the BatchIterator is not changing, we should use tuple for performance and integrity.
-  The fastest way is to have a class, but that's too much code
-- [x] BatchIterator will not have a configuration for data files or lists anymore, initialize()
-  function should take argument for such thing
-- [x] We should have an Environment class to wrap BatchIterator in RL.